 To celebrate the 10th anniversary of this important space, the WDHS Treaty Studies students are being asked to support “The Ponds” area of the Souharissen Natural Area.
 “The Ponds” are located west of the Trend Condo Towers and are heavily used by residents for walks.
 Currently, there is no signage identifying this 7.05-acre space as part of the Souharissen Natural Area, nor the Treaty relationships meant to be highlighted.

-This project was approved by the Ogiima kwe and Council of the Mississaugas of the Credit (January 2024)
+This project was approved by the Ogiima kwe and Council of the Mississaugas of the Credit (January 2024).
+Treaty Studies students presented their plans for “The Ponds” to the 12th Historical Gathering at New Credit on April 30th, 2024.

 Important Class Documents![]()